★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 • Muscle and ligament strain from lifting, twisting, or overuse.

-• Joint irritation, including the facet joints of the spine and the sacroiliac joints of the pelvis.
+• Joint irritation, including the small facet joints of the spine and the sacroiliac joints of the pelvis.

 Is lumbago serious?